Arizona remains epicenter for post-election misinformation - The Boston Globe

 Much of the misinformation in Pennsylvania since the election have focused on misleading explanations for the time it takes to count votes.

-The U.S. has a long history of political races that weren't settled on Election Day, and those occasional delays have only increased in recent years given the rising popularity of voting by mail.
-In key battleground states like Pennsylvania, Michigan and Arizona, election officials cannot begin counting mail ballots until Election Day, guaranteeing delays.
+The United States has a long history of political races that weren’t settled on Election Day, and those occasional delays have only increased in recent years given the rising popularity of voting by mail.
+In key battleground states like Pennsylvania, Michigan, and Arizona, election officials cannot begin counting mail ballots until Election Day, guaranteeing delays.

 Advertisement